Monthly Archives: December 2015

 You see—my dad, in addition to being an atheist—was ornery.
 He didn’t want anybody telling him what he could and could not celebrate.
 And he enjoyed other people’s celebrations, too.
 He took our family to Chinatown in San Francisco, and we watched them celebrate Chinese New Year.
 Later, when we moved to Colorado, we attended Cinco de Mayo festivals.
 We enjoyed those traditions, and we learned about other cultures in the process, and those activities in no way cut into our family’s faith (or lack thereof).

 Over the years, I’ve cultivated friendships with people of varying outlooks.
 One of these friends, Judy, is a devout Christian.
-During the early seventies, she lived in Turkey because her husband was stationed there while in the Air Force.
+Before I met her, she lived in Turkey because her husband was stationed there while in the Air Force.
 Turkey is a Muslim country, and Judy and her family made friends with a number of Turkish people.
 One year, during the Muslim month of Ramadan, Judy fasted along with one of her Muslim friends, just to see what it was like.
 She also accepted an invitation to the celebratory feast of Eid in her friend’s home after it was over.

 Another friend of mine is an atheist who was raised in a Jewish family.
 Although she does not believe in God, she enjoys celebrating traditional Jewish holidays with her family because it’s part of her heritage.
 When she’s not with her family, she celebrates nothing at all or goes to Christmas parties at the homes of friends because she likes a good party as much as anyone.
 Interestingly enough, her holiday card is the first one I get every year.
 It says, “Happy Holidays,” as does my card to her.